St. Hedwig's Cathedral

-St. Hedwig's Cathedral (St.-Hedwigs-Kathedrale) is a Catholic church on Bebelplatz in the historic centre of Berlin.
-Dedicated to Hedwig of Silesia, it was erected from 1747 to 1887 by order of Frederick the Great according to plans by Georg Wenzeslaus von Knobelsdorff in Baroque style.
-Damaged during the Allied bombing in World War II, the cathedral of the Archdiocese of Berlin was restored from 1952 to 1963 in post-war modernist style as part of the Forum Fridericianum.
-Since 2018, the listed building has been closed for renovation.
+St. Hedwig's Cathedral (St.-Hedwigs-Kathedrale) is the Catholic cathedral of the Archdiocese of Berlin on Bebelplatz in the historic centre of Berlin.
+Dedicated in honor of Hedwig of Silesia, it was erected from 1747 to 1773 by order of Frederick the Great according to plans by Georg Wenzeslaus von Knobelsdorff in Baroque style.
+Damaged during the Allied bombing in World War II, the cathedral's interior was restored from 1952 to 1963 in post-war modernist style as part of the rebuilding of the Forum Fridericianum on Bebelplatz.
+The listed building was closed for renovation work from 2018 and reopened on November 24, 2024 with a modern interior design.

 History and architecture

 St. Hedwig's Church was built in the 18th century following a request from local parishioners to King Frederick II.
 He donated the land on which the church was built.
 The church was dedicated to the patron of Silesia and Brandenburg, Saint Hedwig of Andechs.

 It was the first Catholic church built in Prussia after the Reformation.
 The building was designed by Georg Wenzeslaus von Knobelsdorff and modelled after the Pantheon in Rome.